Kishandharan/KishanHTML/README.md

 ## 1a
 Build a HTML page showing the [Indian flag](https://kishandharan.github.io/HTML/indianflag.html) with red white green rectangular areas with an image of an ashoka chakra using the tags head, body, style, title, img, div.
 Use image [ashokachakra.png](https://github.com/Kishandharan/HTML/blob/main/ashokachakra.png).
 Use class attribute to decorate each rectangular div element with required dimensions.
 Example width=600px height=150px and required color.
 ## 1b
 Add an id to ashokachakra image, to make it toggle onclick.
-Use script tag to write a fuction that accesses the opacity CSS value and conditionally make it visible or hidden based on a boolean flag showChakra=true/false.
+Use script tag to write a function that accesses the opacity CSS value and conditionally make it visible or hidden based on a boolean flag showChakra=true/false.
 Use document.getElementById() method to access the required DOM elements.

 # Assignment 2 - Bulb on, Bulb off